 Ron Storto brings a wealth of experience to his role as Vice President of Hospitality for Biltmore Farms.
 Working with Red Roof Inns and Sheraton properties, his experience includes operations, franchising and development.
 Storto began his career at One Newark Associates, a commercial and hotel development company in Rochester, N.Y.
 Currently, Storto serves on the AB Tech Foundation Board, is Co-Chair of the Buncombe County Tourism Development Authority (BCTDA) Chairman’s Roundtable, and a founding member of the Asheville-Buncombe Regional Sports Commission.
 Past leadership roles include board member and chair of Junior Achievement of WNC, Tourism Product Development Fund and the BCTDA, member of the Mayor’s Civic Center Task Force, member of the UNC Asheville Foundation Board and member of the Asheville Regional Airport Corporate Advisory Group.
 Storto earned his Bachelor of Arts in Finance from the University of Miami and his Certified Hotel Administrator certificate from the Educational Institute of the AHMA.

 Lee oversees all phases of development and construction for Biltmore Farms’ commercial projects as well as the company’s homebuilding operations.
 During his tenure with Biltmore Farms, some of his notable projects include the commercial expansion at Biltmore Park Town Square, The Parkway Center’s Fresh Market, The Ramble’s Living Well Center and Longmeadow Park, the DoubleTree by Hilton Asheville-Biltmore expansion and renovation, the Residence Inn Biltmore remodel, the new construction of the Hampton Inn & Suites Asheville-Biltmore Village, along with residential community development within The Ramble and Biltmore Lake.
 He earned a Bachelor of Science degree from Clemson University’s College of Architecture and a Master’s degree from Auburn University’s College of Architecture, Design & Construction.
-Thomason is on the Board of Directors for the Black Mountain Home for Children, Youth and Families.
-He was appointed by the Governor to the North Carolina Licensing Board for General Contractors and previously served as Chairperson of the Western North Carolina Public Lands Council.
+Thomason is on the Board of Directors for the North Carolina Arboretum and the Black Mountain Home for Children, Youth and Families.
+He was appointed by the Governor to the North Carolina Licensing Board for General Contractors (Vice Chairman) and previously served as Chairman of the Western North Carolina Public Lands Council.